Photo by Innerbody Research

 Numerous scientific studies have examined how spermidine, in particular, can help prevent or treat such health conditions.
 Below, we describe some of the most prominent research to date:

-In 2006, a mouse study determined that levels of polyamines, and spermidine specifically, decrease with age.8 It and similar studies have led researchers to examine the effects that spermidine supplementation can have on the aging process in diverse subjects.
+In 2006, a mouse study determined that levels of polyamines, and spermidine specifically, decrease with age.8 Now, as Dr. Stanford notes, although animal studies are generally considered to be less reliable than studies within human populations, “[They’re] often a starting point to determine if future research is warranted.”
+Such was the case here, as studies similar to the aforementioned have led researchers to examine the effects that spermidine supplementation can have on the aging process in diverse subjects.
 Take, for instance, a 2009 study that found spermidine administration could inhibit oxidative stress and cell death in yeast, fly, worm, and even human cell cultures, resulting in "markedly extended" lifespans.9

 In 2018, a 15-year prospective cohort study involving 829 participants found a correlation between high spermidine uptake and low incidence of cancer, even after correcting for age, sex, body mass index, lifestyle factors, and socioeconomic status.
 The researchers attributed the inverse correlation to the tumor-suppressive effects of the autophagy induced by spermidine, which can help manage defects that commonly lead to cancer (e.g., inflammation and genomic instability).10 11 12

-In a 2013 study, researchers determined that spermidine supplementation could reverse arterial aging, which is characterized by stiffening of the arteries and dysfunction of their cellular lining.13 If you have stiff arteries, your heart has to work harder to pump blood (hypertension), which in turn elevates your risk for heart disease and stroke,14 so it's imperative to keep them as elastic as possible.
+In a 2013 study, researchers determined that spermidine supplementation could potentially reverse arterial aging, which is characterized by stiffening of the arteries and dysfunction of their cellular lining.13 If you have stiff arteries, your heart has to work harder to pump blood (as seen in hypertension), which in turn elevates your risk for heart disease and stroke,14 so it's imperative to keep them as elastic as possible.

 Several studies have looked into spermidine's effects on neurodegenerative disorders like Alzheimer's disease, Parkinson's disease, and other forms of dementia.